deejy/ComBiol2025/README.md

 *Bugs an todo things*
 - The hierachical clusterization procedure sometime behave poorly giving rise to unresolved situation vith no convergence
 - Allows small translations in the peeking error range to try to resolve additionnal claches
+- Puts methods in a custum library directory
 - Only for visualization and lipid/protein ration and partition analyses.
 Not direcly adapted to subsequent molecular simulations